chef-boneyard/chef-client/README.md

 ## Installing and updating chef-client

-This cookbook does not handle updating the chef-client, and probably never will, as that's out of the cookbook's current scope.
+This cookbook does not handle updating the chef-client, as that's out of the cookbook's current scope.
 To sensibly manage updates of the chef-client omnibus install, we refer you to:

-* [OmnibusUpdater](https://github.com/hw-cookbooks/omnibus_updater) - Heavy Water's cookbook for installing the omnibus Chef package and keeping your install up-to-date
+* [omnibus_updater](https://github.com/hw-cookbooks/omnibus_updater) - Heavy Water's cookbook for installing the omnibus Chef package and keeping your install up-to-date

-* For more on why this cookbook does not support installs, see [Issue #102](https://github.com/opscode-cookbooks/chef-client/pull/102)
+For more on why this cookbook does not support installs, see [Issue #102](https://github.com/opscode-cookbooks/chef-client/pull/102)

 License & Authors